16 Days | 21 January – 05 February, 2025

-If you would like to travel on to other regions of Indochina such as Vietnam or Cambodia, please let us know, so we can develop an individual travel program for you.
+If you would like to travel to other regions of Indochina such as Vietnam or Cambodia, please let us know, so we can develop an individual travel program for you.
 We have designed exciting itineraries for our clients throughout the region for many years.

 To secure your place, please email your intention to join Valerie in Laos.
 You will then receive a reservation form to complete.
-Your option is held for seven days secured by receipt of a non-refundable deposit of $500 per person.
+Your option is held for seven days secured by receipt of a non-refundable deposit of $US750 per person.
 Deposit is refunded if minimum numbers are not reached.

 Your expert tour host